 Transmission is thought to be via respiratory droplets produced when an infected person coughs or sneezes, similar to how influenza and other respiratory pathogens spread.

-Everyday preventive actions are recommended to help prevent the spread of respiratory viruses, including:
+Generally, Everyday preventive actions are recommended to help prevent the spread of respiratory viruses, including:

 - Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer.